OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 $ ios-deploy --debug --bundle Payload/UnCrackable\ Level\ 1.app/
 ```

-If everything went well, the app should start in debugging mode with lldb attached.
+If everything went well, the app should start in debugging mode with LLDB attached.
 Frida should then be able to attach to the app as well.
 You can verify this via the frida-ps command:

 ```shell
 $ frida-ps -U